makeitlabs/camproxy/README.md

 Download and copy the client secret json file to `/var/www/camproxy/conf/client_secret.json` (look for "Download JSON" from the Google Cloud admin page for the client ID)

+## Set up nginx Reverse Proxy

+SSL is handled by an nginx proxy in production.
+Set up a LetsEncrypt cert for the domain, e.g. `cameras.makeitlabs.com` and enable force SSL.
+Forward http to the camproxy instance port 80.

 ## Restart Apache
 - `sudo apachectl restart`